jaidetree/valhalla/prompt-plan.md

 - Use the core `ok` and `error` functions

 ## Test Cases
-Create a `jaidetree.valhalla.types-test` namespace with tests that verify:
+Create a `dev.jaide.valhalla.types-test` namespace with tests that verify:
 1. `(string)` creates a validator that accepts strings
 2. `(validate (string) "test")` returns a success result
 3. `(validate (string) 123)` returns a failure result